We’ve gathered some of the lesser known facts about Stephen’s life, to give you a different insight into this amazing man.

 While world-renowned physicist, cosmologist and author, Stephen Hawking’s academic achievements were outstanding, there’s another remarkable side to Stephen’s story: his determination.

-We’ve gathered some of the lesser known facts about Stephen’s life, to give you a different insight into this fascinating man.
+We’ve gathered some of the lesser known facts about Stephen’s life and his incredible determination, to give you a different insight into this fascinating man.

-Stephen might be considered a genius today, but back in his early school days, he certainly wasn’t top of his class!
-He was eight before he learnt to read – and at nine, and his grades were among the worst in his class!
+Stephen might be considered a genius today, but back in his early school days, he certainly wasn’t top of his class.
+He was eight before he learnt to read – and at nine, his grades were among the worst in his class!

 However, he was always inquisitive, and his friends and teachers saw his potential early on and gave him the nickname, ‘Einstein’.